 If you have a problem with your labia, you may — like many women — feel too embarrassed to visit a doctor.
 Many women aren’t used to talking about their 'private parts' when something goes wrong, so here’s what to do if you think you have a labia problem.

 The labia are the ‘lips’ on the outside of the genitals (vulva).
 They protect the clitoris, vagina and urethra and become engorged during sexual activity.

 There are 2 pairs of labia — the lips on the outside of the vagina, known as the labia majora, and the folds of skin on the inside that lead to the vagina, called the labia minora.

-Health conditions that affect the labia
+What health conditions affect the labia?

 The labia are a very sensitive part of the body and can develop lumps, rashes, cysts and ingrown hairs.

 Labial hypertrophy is when one or both of the labia are larger than usual.
 The labia might be enlarged, one lip might be larger than the other, or the labia minora might extend down past the labia majora.

 Labial hypertrophy is harmless.
 It does not affect a woman’s sex life and it is not a medical condition.
 But it can be uncomfortable or embarrassing, and it might make it difficult to keep the labia clean.
 Your doctor can advise you about simple solutions like wearing loose-fitting underwear or using an ointment to reduce any irritation.

 Labiaplasty is an option for women who are badly affected by labial hypertrophy.
 This type of surgery usually involves reducing and reshaping the labia, but it’s not recommended for young women until they finish going through puberty.

 Fused labia is the term used when the labia majora are joined together.
 It is quite common in children and normally develops at around the age of 1 or 2.
 The labia almost always separate by the time the child finishes puberty.